On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: Proof of Theorem

-for all fundamental discriminants $|d|\leq k^\delta$ (with some $\delta>0$) showing that for such $d$ it holds that $c_g(|d|)\neq 0$ for a proportion $\geq 1/2-\eps$ of such forms $g$ as discussed in the introduction.
-The harmonic weights $\omega_f$ may be removed again by using \cite[Lemma 8.9.]{Balkanova-Frolenkov2021} (this is done already in \cite{Iwaniec-Sarnak2000}) to get the same proportion of non-vanishing for the natural average.
-This gives Proposition \ref{non-vanishing}.
+Now choose the weight function $h$ so that it is supported in the interval $[2,4]$ and is identically one in $[2+\nu,4-\nu]$, where $\nu>0$ is fixed and sufficiently small in terms of $\eps>0$.
+The harmonic weights $\omega_f$ may be removed again by using \cite[Lemma 8.9.]{Balkanova-Frolenkov2021} (similarly as in \cite{Iwaniec-Sarnak2000}, in particular see the comments on p. $165$) to get the same proportion of the event $\omega_fL(1/2,f\otimes\chi_d)>k^{-1-2\theta}$ for the natural average: